Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Glucose is the main sugar found in your blood.
-You get glucose from carbohydrates in the food you eat.
-This sugar is an important source of energy and provides nutrients to your body's organs, muscles and nervous system.
-Glucose is very important because it’s the primary source of energy for your brain.
+Glucose is the main sugar in your blood.
+You get glucose from carbohydrates in the food and drinks you consume.
+This sugar is an important energy source and provides nutrients to your body’s organs, muscles and nervous system.

-Your body normally has a complex system to make sure your blood sugar is at optimum levels.
+Your body normally has a complex system that makes sure your blood sugar is at a healthy level.
 If you have too much or too little glucose in your blood, it can cause certain symptoms and complications.

 Glucagon injections and nasal sprays

-There’s also a synthetic form of glucagon that can be administered as an injection or nasal powder (dry nasal spray).
-People with Type 1 diabetes primarily use this form of glucagon in emergency situations when they have very low blood sugar.
-Synthetic glucagon triggers your liver to release stored glucose, which then raises blood sugar.
+There are also manufactured forms of glucagon you can take as an injection or nasal powder (dry nasal spray).
+People with Type 1 diabetes mainly use this form of glucagon in emergencies when they have very low blood sugar (hypoglycemia).
+The glucagon triggers your liver to release stored glucose, which then raises blood sugar.

 Advertisement

-If your blood glucose levels trend higher, your pancreas releases insulin to bring it back into range.
+If your blood glucose level trends higher, your pancreas releases insulin to bring it back into range.

 What conditions are related to issues with glucagon function?

-People with diabetes can develop an inability to release enough glucagon in response to decreasing blood glucose levels.
-Because of this, they’re more likely to develop frequent low or severely low blood sugars if they take medication that could cause low blood sugars — especially synthetic insulin and medications in the class of sulfonylurea.
+If you have diabetes, your body may not be able to release enough glucagon in response to decreasing blood glucose levels.
+Because of this, you’re more likely to develop frequent low or severely low blood sugars.
+This is especially true if you take medication that could cause low blood sugars, like insulin and sulfonylureas.

 People with Type 2 diabetes may have glucagon levels that are relatively higher than what would be considered normal based on blood glucose levels.
 This can contribute to higher blood sugars.

-Glucagon production issues outside diabetes are uncommon, and some are rare.
-The following conditions can affect or be affected by your glucagon function:
+Glucagon production issues outside of diabetes are uncommon, and some are rare.
+The following conditions can affect your glucagon function:

-• Glucagonoma: This is a very rare tumor of the pancreas that releases excess amounts of glucagon.
-It causes certain symptoms, including high blood sugar, a skin rash called necrotizing migratory erythema, weight loss, mild diabetes, anemia, an inflamed and sore mouth (stomatitis) and a swollen tongue (glossitis).
+• Glucagonoma.
+This is a very rare pancreatic tumor that releases excess glucagon.
+It causes certain symptoms, including high blood sugar, a skin rash and weight loss.

-• Multiple endocrine neoplasia: This is a rare genetic condition in which you have tumors in more than one of your endocrine system glands, which includes your pancreas.
-Since you can develop a tumor in your pancreas, this condition could potentially affect your glucagon levels.
+• Multiple endocrine neoplasia (MEN).
+This is a rare genetic condition in which you have tumors in more than one of your endocrine system glands, which includes your pancreas.

-• Pancreatectomy side effect: People who need to have their pancreas partially or fully removed (pancreatectomy), will lose some or all of the cells that release glucagon and insulin, which can affect how your body is able to use glucagon.
+• Pancreatectomy side effect.
+If you need to have your pancreas partially or fully removed, you’ll lose some or all the cells that release glucagon and insulin.

 What are the symptoms of glucagon-related conditions?